 In the evening, head to the Navigli district, aka the canals of Milan.
 It’s a very nice and lively neighborhood with lots of restaurants, bars, and cafes – a perfect place to end the day of sightseeing.

 LEARN MORE: Best Things to Do in Milan

 Day 14: Lake Como day trip from Milan

 On the last day of your 2 weeks in Italy, we recommend visiting another famous lake in northern Italy, Lake Como.
 Located just near Milan, it’s an easy day trip destination and a wonderful addition to any Italian itinerary!

 Just as with Lake Garda, you could visit Lake Como on your own.
 In that case, simply take a train from Milan to one of the towns (Como or Varenna are both good options) and then explore further.

 However, ideally, you also take a boat trip on the lake and visit several of the nicest towns of Lake Como instead of one.
 And for that, it’s easier to join an organized tour and have them guide you to all the best places without having to plan or arrange anything.

 TIP: We recommend this highly-rated day tour.
-It brings you to Como, Bellagio, Villa Olmo, and Varenna – some of the most scenic places on Lake Como.
+It brings you to Como (including Villa Olmo), Bellagio, and Varenna – some of the most scenic places on Lake Como.
 It would be very difficult to plan a similar trip and see all of these sights in just a day on your own (mainly because tours use private transportation and don’t have to waste time waiting for trains or delayed ferries).